ldinc/vim-ld-theme/README.md

 ## Warning
 * Still in development!
-* Still works on 256-term!
+* Still works only on 256-term!

 ## Bundle install:
 In your .vimrc add: